Redocly/redocly-cli-cookbook/configurable-rules/operation-summary-sentence-case/README.md

 ## What this does and why

-**What** -- this rule enforces a consistent patterns of capitalization on Operation summaries.
+**What** -- this rule enforces a consistent pattern of capitalization on Operation summaries.

 **Why** -- "Sentence casing vs title casing" may be the "tabs vs spaces" of the writing world, but being _consistent_ is often more important than being right.
 At Redocly, we prefer sentence casing for Operation summaries.
 By adding this configurable rule to our linter, we ensure our entire team writes them that way.